react-bratus/react-bratus/packages/cli/README.md

 ```

-Test that the tool is installed correctly by running `bratus -V`.
+Test that the tool is installed correctly by running `npm run bratus -V`.
 You should see the version that you have installed.

 ### Method 2